 Parker raised his hand.
 “Coach, what about recharging the sensor?”

 “Reebok says a fully charged battery can be used for about six hours of power-on time.
 That’s two games, or a week’s practice sessions.
 Of course, it’s important to turn it off when you’re not using it.
 I recommend that you recharge it every night.
 Think about your sensor like you think about your cellphones.
 You sure wouldn’t want your cellphone to stop working because you forgot to charge it.
-People would start calling you a dork or a dufus.
+People would start calling you a dummy or a dufus.
 Think about your sensor the same way.
-You sure wouldn’t want your teammates to start calling you dork or dufus because you forgot to charge your sensor.
+You sure wouldn’t want your teammates to start calling you dummy or dufus because you forgot to charge your sensor.
 Or forgot to bring your cap and sensor with you to school.”

 We spent the next fifteen minutes getting our caps and inserting the sensors, turning on the units, and going to practice.
 Coach Kavanaugh, Coach Lenning, Jeff Liu, and even Lane helped guys get their caps set up and turned on.
 Some of the guys had questions, and Jeff was able to answer them.